xiaokeliu666/SpringSecurityDemo/README.md

 # SpringSecurityDemo
-Implement authendication and authorization with Spring Security using pure java configuration
+Implemented authendication and authorization with Spring Security using pure java configuration